Every company must think and act like a technology company to remain relevant in the current competitive landscape.

 We are in the age of the empowered customer.
 In both B2C and B2B alike, the customer is more empowered than ever before, with more data (both performance and social) to support their decision making, and lower barriers to switching loyalties.
 For leaders, this has created an imperative to structure and build organizations which can listen to customers and respond at speed.
 The cost of inaction is irrelevance.

-Technology has become central to remaining competitive, both to enable the iterative cycles required to constantly optimize products, and as a stimulus for demand.
+Technology has become central to remaining competitive, both to enable the iterative cycles required to constantly optimize products, but also as a stimulus for demand.
 In both our client interactions and in conversations with top product leaders, we’ve seen a rising need for chief product officers (CPOs) who are tech savvy, commercial and customer-focused.

 The most advanced companies are developing platform offerings, becoming convenors of eco-systems and gaining invaluable insights in doing so.
 The product function has been at the eye of this storm, accelerating new approaches to the market and lubricating customer-focused conversations across diverse functions, from marketing and technology to the lines of business.
 As a result, product has been given an increasingly loud voice with a seat at the top table, and the remit to actively drive change and revenue growth.
 In building product functions, companies are creating a stabilising connective tissue between technology and the customer, allowing them to create new digital propositions, ways of working and to develop partnerships with technology organizations to broaden their reach.